Yeehawlerz101/MMCCWeb2.2k18/Wordpress-on-Ubuntu.md

 sudo apt-get install apache2
 sudo apache2ctl configtest
 ```
-* Open up the main configuration file with your text editor with
+* Open up the main configuration file with your text editor with:
 ```
 sudo nano /etc/apache2/apache2.conf
 ```
-* Enter this following line at the end of the config file
+* Enter this following line at the end of the config file.
 ```
 ServerName "IP-Address-or-Domain-Goes-Here-Without-Quotes"
 ```